SCarlsen7757/SimhubDashMenuPlugin/README.md

 **This plugin is still a work in progress** and a changes to the implementation of field and UI can happen.

+> [!CAUTION]
-> [!CAUTION] Known issue
+> Known issue :bug:
+>
 > After using new fields for the first time for a game.
-Simhub needs to be restarted for the settings to work properly. :bug:
+Simhub needs to be restarted for the settings to work properly.

 ## Using